• Skip to primary navigation

 • All-purpose flour.
 A 1:1 gluten-free all purpose flour can be used to make these cookies gluten-free.

 • Fine sea salt.
-I only ever bake with pure, fine sea salt.
-If you are using iodized salt I recommend decreasing the amount of salt by half.
+If using iodized salt I recommend decreasing the amount by half.

 • Mix-ins.
 Adding mix-ins is optional.
 I’ll chat about possible add-ins later on!